-Finally, given the rapid pace of recent and prospective innovations in payment technology, it might not be prudent for central banks to take a passive and inertial approach to CBDC.
-Scenarios in which the central bank does not produce any form of digital currency may be associated with a number of salient risks, including loss of monetary control and greater susceptibility to severe economic downturns.
-Indeed, in light of such considerations, many central banks are moving expeditiously in considering the adoption of CBDC.
+Finally, given the rapid pace of recent and prospective innovations in payments technology, it might not be prudent for central banks to take a passive and inertial approach to CBDC.
+Rather, policymakers should be alert to a number of salient risks associated with scenarios in which the central bank does not produce any form of digital currency, including loss of monetary control and greater susceptibility to severe economic downturns.
+In light of such considerations, it seems sensible that many central banks are moving expeditiously in considering the adoption of CBDC.